-χV Recreation.
-Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Signifleant Impact No Impact a) Increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? Х TO THE STATE OF TH b) Include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? Х χv II.
+xv I. Recreation.
+Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
+X b) Include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? Х xv II.
 Transportation.
-Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Conflict with a program plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? Х b) Would the project conflict or be inconsistent with CEQA Guidelines Section 15064.3, subdivision (b)? Х c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? Х d) Result in inadequate emergency access? Х
+Would the project; Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Conflict with a program plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities?
+1 х b) Would the project conflict or be inconsistent with CEQA Guidelines Section 15064.3, subdivision (b)?
+X C) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? x d) Result in inadequate emergency access? · Х Dis cussion:

 (a-b) Less Than Significant Impact: The project does not include recreational facilities.
-The project has been conditioned upon payment of parkland dedication fees in lieu of creating a neighborhood park on the site.
 The Department finds no evidence that the project will require construction or expansion of recreational facilities which might have an adverse physical effect on the environment.